 “Ancient Greece!
 Well, we’ve been to Rome before, so why not Greece?”
 He marveled at how calmly he accepted his plight.
 He had led a remarkable life and had seen so very much.
 He had waged war on crime alongside his brilliant and valiant mentor Green Arrow, and he had seldom lacked for either excitement or the thrill of doing something heroic.

 He smiled as he recalled his own youth back on Lost Mesa, where he had been stranded for years after his father’s plane had crashed.
-He had been taken in and trained by the Indians of that secret place, and his life had been one of wilderness and nature until the fateful day Oliver Queen had arrived and had changed his life even more dramatically than the loss of his own father had. (*)
+His father’s old Indian aide Quoag had taken him in and trained him how to survive in that secret and wild place, and his life had been one of wilderness and nature until the fateful day Oliver Queen had arrived and had changed his life even more dramatically than the loss of his own father had. (*)

 [(*) Editor’s note: See “Birth of the Battling Bowmen,” More Fun Comics #89 (March, 1943).]

-Queen had helped Roy defend the Lost Mesa from crooks, and he had taken the young man under his wing.
+Oliver Queen had helped Roy defend the Lost Mesa from crooks, and he had taken the young man under his wing after Quoag’s death.
 It had been a true partnership, since for all of his archery skills, Queen lacked Roy’s wilderness skills and ability to adapt so easily to his surroundings.
 They had always learned from each other, and now he knew that Green Arrow would find him eventually.
 He had never failed him before.